Toyota Corolla (E140): Asia

 Singapore received the E140 Corolla Altis on 6 December 2007, and it was the first Asian market to receive the 10th generation Corolla.
-The same 1.6-litre 3ZZ-FE and 1.8-litre 1ZZ-FE engines were used from the previous generation and continued to be marketed in both 1.6 and 1.8-litre versions.
-Automatic transmissions were only available to meet Euro IV emissions standards at that time.
+1.6-litre 3ZZ-FE and 1.8-litre 1ZZ-FE engines were used from the previous generation and were continued to be marketed in 1.6 and 1.8-litre variants.
+Automatic transmissions were only available to meet Euro IV emission standards at that time.
 In late 2008 for a short period, the Altis was offered with racing bodykit alongside the Vios including a low bootlid spoiler, aftermarket 16" rims, brushed silver gear knob and pedals, with a "racing" badge to differentiate its special run.
-Thereafter in late 2009, the trims for the 1.6 model were split into LX and Elegance, with the latter having multi-spoke 15-inch rims, foglamps, leather seats, chromed inner door handles and touchscreen audio head-unit with reversing camera included.
+Thereafter trims for the 1.6 model were split into LX and Elegance, with the latter having multi-spoke 15-inch rims, chromed inner door handles and touchscreen audio head-unit with reverse camera.

-In September 2010, the facelifted model of the Altis was introduced, utilising Dual VVT-i engine technology (i.e. 1ZR-FE) for the 1.6-litre version and the engines met the Euro V emissions standards.
-In 2012 onwards, models did away without foglamps and it received factory installed head-unit installed on the Elegance trim.
-The 1.6 model was a more popular choice which made it Singapore's No.1 Car for consecutive years.
+In September 2010, the facelifted model of the Altis was introduced, utilising Dual VVT-i engine technology (i.e. 1ZR-FE) for the 1.6-litre version meeting the Euro V emissions standards.
+From 2012 onwards, the base model did away without foglamps while the higher Elegance trim received factory installed head-unit, foglamps and a different set of 15-inch rims.
+Across the model years, the 1.6 model remained the more popular choice; it was Singapore's best selling car for consecutive years.

-There is also a Japanese market model (including Axio saloon and Fielder estate) available under parallel import status (parallel dealers buy the vehicle overseas and do the shipping, custom declaration, vehicle testing & warranty by themselves) from smaller agencies instead of buying from the local dealer.
-Grades available are the standard X variant and the higher-spec G variant.
+There is also a Japanese market model (including Axio saloon and Fielder estate) available under parallel import status (parallel dealers buy the vehicle overseas and do the shipping, custom declaration, vehicle testing, and provided in-house warranty by themselves) instead from the local dealer.
+Grades available are the standard X variant and the higher-spec X "Special edition" variant.
 The Japanese market model, along with the Japanese market Camry and Wish, were once fitted with CNG and used on a small number of taxis there.